-The first payment will be delivered by the Australian Taxation Office (ATO) as a credit in the activity statement system from 28 April 2020 upon businesses lodging eligible upcoming activity statements.
+The first payment was delivered by the Australian Taxation Office (ATO) as a credit in the activity statement system from 28 April 2020 upon businesses lodging eligible upcoming activity statements.

-In order to qualify for the cash boost, you need to have already lodged your 2019 ITR by 12 March 2020 OR lodged a Business Activity Statement (BAS) containing sales in the 2020 financial year by 12 March 2020.
+In order to qualify for the cash boost, you needed to have lodged your 2019 Individual Tax Return (ITR) by 12 March 2020 OR lodged a Business Activity Statement (BAS) containing sales in the 2020 financial year by 12 March 2020.

 If you need assistance lodging your Instalment Activity Statement (IAS) or Business Activity Statement (BAS) please call us on 03 5443 0344.

 Increasing the Instant Asset Write-Off

 The instant asset write-off threshold has been increased from $30,000 to $150,000 and expanded access to include businesses with aggregated annual turnover of less than $500 million (up from $50 million).
 This applies from 12 March 2020 until 31 December 2020, for new or second hand assets first used or installed ready for use in this timeframe.